-2 It is de facto and not de jure because there is no law or decree that requires either the Central Bank or the government to set any inflation target per se.
+3 It is de facto and not de jure because there is no law or decree that requires either the Central Bank or the government to set any inflation target per se.
 The Central Bank charter establishes that the monetary authority should aim to preserve the value of the currency and the adequate working of the internal and external payments system.
 The preservation of the value of the currency has been interpreted as price stability and thus a mandate to reduce inflation first and then to keep it low.
 This has been the basis for the de facto power of the Central Bank to set the inflation target.

-Fourth, inflation has not been the only variable for which a target has been set.
-Indeed, the Central Bank has also looked for achieving a sustainable current account deficit (CAD) year after year, first within the 2 to 4% of GDP range (until 1995) and later within the 4 to 5% range (between 1996 and 1998)3.
-This goal has tended to be asymmetric (more concern when the CAD threatens to go above the ceiling than when it tends to go below the floor) and the target range has been less explicit (and thus softer most of the time) than the inflation target.
-It has been supported by the administration of monetary policy (through the usual interest rate - domestic spending - imports channel), the setting of a crawling and wide exchange rate band (until September of 1999), significant and mostly sterilized accumulation of foreign exchange reserves in a context of heavy capital inflows (until 1997), and, as a corollary, mild controls to those capital inflows (finally dismantled between September of 1998 and May of 2000).
+4 The presumption is that foreign investors could perceive that high current account deficits signal some problem in the economy's fundamentals that could lead either to foreign exchange liquidity or solvency crisis.
+Thus, foreign lending would become more expensive, less available and eventually capital would move out of the country.
+To prevent these developments, a conservative authority will try to use its policy instruments in the usual interest rate - domestic spending - imports channel), the setting of a crawling and wide exchange rate band (until September of 1999), significant and mostly sterilized accumulation of foreign exchange reserves in a context of heavy capital inflows (until 1997), and, as a corollary, mild controls to those capital inflows (finally dismantled between September of 1998 and May of 2000).
 However, whenever there was a clear conflict between reaching the inflation target and this CAD goal, reflected for example in pressures for a peso appreciation beyond the exchange rate band, the Central Bank chose to maintain the inflation target and proceeded to modify some of the exchange rate band parameters (or to strengthen its regulation on capital inflows, or to intervene sterilizing foreign exchange reserves purchases).

 Among ITers Israel and Colombia have attempted to reconcile inflation targeting with an exchange rate band, as Chile did until last year.
 However, because of different policy priorities, in both of these cases the central banks were more committed in the end to their exchange rate policy than Chile's central bank.
-That perhaps explain why both in Israel and Colombia inflation has been less stable and converge less monotonically to a long run goal (and why in the Colombian case they are still struggling to reduce inflation to single digit figures on a more permanent basis).4
+That perhaps explain why both in Israel and Colombia inflation has been less stable and converge less monotonically to a long run goal (and why in the Colombian case they are still struggling to reduce inflation to single digit figures).5